 Director – John Erick Dowdle

 Starring – Perdita Weeks, Ben Feldman, Edwin Hodge

-With The Poughkeepsie Tapes, Devil and Quarantine already under his belt, John Dowdle has a habit of producing interesting and entertaining horror film on shoe string budgets, so when it came to As Above So Below, I was looking forward to seeing what he could do with such an interesting concept, think Blair Witch Project meets Indiana Jones, but set in the catacombs beneath the city of Paris.
+With The Poughkeepsie Tapes, Devil and Quarantine already under his belt, John Dowdle has a habit of producing interesting and entertaining horror film on shoe-string budgets, so when it came to As Above So Below, I was looking forward to seeing what he could do with such an interesting concept, think Blair Witch Project meets Indiana Jones, but set in the catacombs beneath the city of Paris.

-Staring Perdita Weeks as Scarlett Marlowe, a ridiculously brainy scholar, with degrees in the range of subjects and a drive to follow where her father started off and find the fabled Flamel Stone, she enlists former lover Georg (Ben Feldman), camera man Benji (Edwin Hodge) and a group of urban explorers to help track down the stone that’s rumored to turn items to gold and grant eternal life, deep beneath the streets of the French capital, surrounded by the millions of bodies that were buried their between the 18th and 19th centuries.
+Staring Perdita Weeks as Scarlett Marlowe, a ridiculously brainy scholar, with degrees in the range of subjects and a drive to follow where her father started off and find the fabled Flamel Stone, she enlists former lover Georg (Ben Feldman), camera man Benji (Edwin Hodge) and a group of urban explorers to help track down the stone that’s rumoured to turn items to gold and grant eternal life, deep beneath the streets of the French capital, surrounded by the millions of bodies that were buried there between the 18th and 19th centuries.

-Overall the film is an above average found footage film, filled with Indian Jones type hidden puzzles, riddles and ancient languages that adds a slightly more intellectual side to a genre that’s not known for highbrow science, while the plot it self showcases just how humans will react to being forced to delve deeper and deeper underground in the hope of escaping the unseen forces that encircle them, all whilst dealing with their own personal demons and the hope of stumbling upon untold riches, all of which is driven on by Perdita’s wonderful performance that helps drive on the rest of the cast and make it slightly more believable that they would continue to keep going deeper with the hope of escaping the endless tunnels.
+Overall, the film is an above average found footage film, filled with Indiana Jones type hidden puzzles, riddles and ancient languages that adds a slightly more intellectual side to a genre that’s not known for highbrow science, while the plot itself showcases just how humans will react to being forced to delve deeper and deeper underground in the hope of escaping the unseen forces that encircle them, all whilst dealing with their own personal demons and the hope of stumbling upon untold riches, all of which is driven on by Perdita’s wonderful performance that helps drive on the rest of the cast and make it slightly more believable that they would continue to keep going deeper with the hope of escaping the endless tunnels.